 Nearly 97% of Sequoia and Kings Canyon National Parks is designated or managed as wilderness.
 To experience these parks is to encounter, directly or indirectly, one of the world's premiere wilderness areas.
-To work for these parks is to serve both the park and the wilderness missions.
+To work for these parks is to serve the missions of both the parks and the wilderness.